Universal Translation Services

 Origination

-Humans always have had the curiosity to travel to other parts of the World and experience different aspects of life.
+Humans have always been curious to travel to other parts of the World and experience different aspects of life.
 It does not bother if a geographical area is freezing, hot, or mountainous.
 But sometimes, this travel may be for more than just exploration of different corners of the world.
-Many individuals and business people tend to travel for business purposes, mainly to expand their business and company to other territories.
+Many individuals and business people travel for business purposes, mainly to expand their business and company to other territories.

 Due to the political instability of Afghanistan, not many international businesses have been there.
-Along with the challenge of personal security, this business expansion would likely face another significant challenge.
+Along with personal security, this business expansion would likely face another significant challenge.
 This problem is because of the difference in languages.

 Afghanistan, a landlocked country